nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 **RUN VPN ON STARTUP**

 You need to setup OpenVpn as a service.
-Create a password file and to write your username and password on the file.
+Create a password file and write your username and password in it.
+This is necessary, otherwise it will try to ask for them and will stall the startup process.
 Do the following:

 * cd /etc/openvpn
 * sudo touch pswfile  (create blank file)